JackTschetter/Othello/README.md

 Each player then counts the disks showing their color.
 The player with the most disks wins.
 If both players have the same number of disks, the game ends in a draw.

+**TODO:** Link the Othello rules doc I have saved on my old laptop.

 ---
 ## Minimax Search and Alpha-Beta Pruning

 ### Othello as an Adversarial Search Problem
+Othello is a classic example of an adversarial search problem.
+The 2 players have directly opposing goals.
+The board state is fully observable, and every move changes the set of future options available to both sides.<br>

+This search problem can be modeled using the standard components.
+Implementation code can be viewed under `src/model`.
++ **State**: the board configuration and the player to move.
++ **Actions**: all legal disk placements for the current player.
++ **Transition function**: place a disk and flip all bracketed opponent disks.
++ **Terminal test**: the board is full or neither player has a legal move.
++ **Utility**: win, loss, draw, or disk differential at terminal states.

 ### Minimax Search